tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4e-ava-apache.md

 rd *.conf
 ```

-Note that old config files for each site are in /ubuntu-16.04/etc/apache2/sites-available .
+We are using the config files for each site that we copied from barbara.

 ### Look for Changes Made by the Maintainers

-First, though, see whether the maintainers have made any changes to the installed `*default*.conf` server config files:
+Quickly checking to see whether the maintainers made any changes to the installed `*default*.conf` server config files since we did barbara:

 ```
 $ diff ~/unpack/sites-available/000-default.conf /etc/apache2/sites-available/000-default.conf